 Eye floaters are tiny spots that seem to enter your field of vision from nowhere.
 They may be small, dark, and almost transparent, or they may be larger and more cloudy.
 Floaters usually cast a shadow on the retina, making them more visible when you look at a bright, solid background such as a blue sky or white paper.
-Floaters appear to move along with your eyes because they sit in the vitreous humor—the clear jelly-like substance that fills the inside of your eyeball.
+They appear to move along with your eyes because they sit in the vitreous humor—the clear jelly-like substance that fills the inside of your eyeball.
 Floaters can be annoying, but they’re usually nothing to worry about.

 What causes eye floaters?